Savings Accounts - February 1st

-Basis points: A unit of measurement used in financial situations to describe the percentage change in interest rates or the value of a financial product.
-One basis point is 0.01% or 0.0001 in decimal form.
+Basis points: A unit of measurement used to describe the percentage change in interest rates or the value of a financial product.
+One basis point is 0.01%.

-Branch: The physical building where your bank or financial institution does its business.
-Branches are only open during normal working hours.
+Branch: The physical building where your bank or financial institution exists.
+Branches are usually only open during normal working hours.

-Cheque account or checking account: A transaction account that allows you to make purchases with your own money by writing a cheque.
-If you do not have enough money in your account when the other person cashes your cheque into their own account, the cheque will “bounce”, meaning it is not paid and you may be charged a penalty fee.
+Cheque account or checking account: A everyday account that allows you to make payments with your own money by writing cheques.
+If you do not have enough money in your account when the recipient cashes your cheque into their own account, the cheque will “bounce”, meaning it is not be paid and you may be charged penalty fees.

 Consumer: Someone who buys and uses products or services.

 Credit card: A card that gives the account holder access to a line of credit.
 You can spend up to a specified credit limit, but the money must be repaid, otherwise you start paying interest on the balance of the card (whatever you have spent).

 Debit: Withdrawal transaction.